-Middlesbrough is one of the twenty most deprived authorities in England, with 40% of children living in poverty and since the March 2020 lockdown, 50% of children receiving Free School Meals reported a significant drop in their intake of fruit and vegetables.
+Middlesbrough is one of the twenty most deprived authorities in England, with 40% of children living in poverty.
+Since the March 2020 lockdown, 50% of children have been receiving Free School Meals which has reported a significant drop in their intake of fruit and vegetables.
 Research by Teesside University has demonstrated how Middlesbrough has a significantly high level of fast food outlets, and found that the most deprived wards in the city have the highest number of fast food outlets, particularly around schools.